Skip to main content

 You love your location.
 Your commute works.
 The schools are right.
 Neighbors are great.
 No renovation can replicate a neighborhood you've spent years building into.

 You hold a low mortgage rate.
 Below 4%?
-The math overwhelmingly favors staying.
+The math strongly favors staying.
 Even a 2-point rate increase costs hundreds per month on the same balance.

 Your house has sound structure.
 Solid foundation, good roof, reasonable systems.
 Portland homes with post-1940 foundations, updated electrical, and functioning plumbing are strong remodel candidates.